meilisearch/meilisearch-go/README.md

 $ gofmt -w ./..
 ```

-> To find out where golint was installed you can run go list -f {{.Target}} golang.org/x/lint/golint.
+> To find out where golint was installed you can run `go list -f {{.Target}} golang.org/x/lint/golint`.
 For golint to be used globally add that directory to the $PATH environment setting (taken from golint docs)

 <hr>